top of page

 You could consider these alternatives to hosting in Azure Web Apps :

-• Azure Virtual Machines handles workloads that require a high degree of control, or depend on OS components and services that are not possible with Web Apps (for example, the Windows GAC, or COM).
+• Azure Virtual Machines handles workloads that require a high degree of control or depend on OS components and services that are not possible with Web Apps (for example, the Windows GAC or COM).

-• Service Fabric is a good option if the workload architecture is focused around distributed components that benefit from being deployed and run across a cluster with a high degree of control.
+• Service Fabric is a good option if the workload architecture is focused on distributed components that benefit from being deployed and run across a cluster with a high degree of control.
 Service Fabric can also be used to host containers.

 Management and Security Considerations